AAAEEEE/covid19-sounds-neurips/README.md

 Our model is implemented by Python3 with Tensorflow.
 To reproduce the results, codes are provided.

-Requirements: setup.py
+Requirements: setup.py (requirements.txt)

 ### Automatic audio quality check

-[Yamnet](https://www.tensorflow.org/hub/tutorials/yamnet) is deployed to detect whether a sample is qualified: it should contain breathing, cough, or speech.
-Silent and noising samples will be labelled and excluded from experiments.
-We have already prepared the check list for all samples, but the codes are provided if researchers need to conduct their own data selection.
+[Yamnet](https://www.tensorflow.org/hub/tutorials/yamnet) is deployed to detect whether a sample is qualified: it should contain breathing ('b'), cough ('c'), or voice ('v').
+Silent and noising samples will be labelled as `'n'` and excluded from experiments.
+We have already prepared the check list `'results_raw_20210426_lan_yamnet_noloc.csv'` for all samples, but codes are provided if researchers need to conduct their own data selection.

 `python ./YAMNet/Inference_save.py`
 `python ./YAMNet/prediction_via_inference.py`